-6.27.6.
-Equity market risk
+6.1.20.
+Equity risk

-As the Company holds a number of treasury shares, it is sensitive to fluctuations in the market price of its own shares which impact its equity.
-This risk is not material, given the small number of treasury shares held (see Note 19.3).
+As the Company holds a certain number of its own shares as treasury stock, it is sensitive to changes in its own share price, which has an impact on the amount of its equity.

+of its own shares, which impacts the amount of its equity.
+This risk is not significant not significant, given the small number of treasury shares held (see note 19.3)

-6.27.7.
+6.1.21.
 Asset valuation risk